top of page

-The group meets on Tuesday evenings during the semester from 7:00 to 8:30 pm in the Quigley Room (located on the main floor of the Center).
-We all lead busy lives and we know that people will not be able to come to every meeting.
+This year the group will meet on Tuesday evenings during the semester from 7:00 to 8:30 pm in the Quigley Room (located on the main floor of the Center).
+CDC Protocols will be followed throughout the semester.

 Join us and come when you can.
 Newcomers and visitors are always welcome.
 No need to register...just drop by!